What to Expect

 Lenders generally offer lower initial interest rates for ARMs than for fixed-rate mortgages.
 Initially, this makes your monthly payments lower than they would be with a fixed-rate mortgage for the same loan amount.
 Additionally, your ARM could be less expensive even over the term -for example, if interest rates remain steady or move lower.

 However, you have to weigh the risk that an increase in interest rates would lead to higher monthly payments in the future.
 It’s a gamble-you get a lower initial rate with an ARM in exchange for assuming more risk over the long run.
-Our Palm Beach mortgage brokers can help you get an attractive ARM or any other kind of loan you desire.
+Our Florida mortgage brokers can help you get an attractive ARM or any other kind of loan you desire.

 Please note: the program deadline to get a HARP refinance is December 31, 2018 so call us today to get started before time runs out.